Understanding search intent is a crucial element for achieving SEO success.

 It clearly shows that the person is entering the final stage of his buying journey and is close to a decision.

-Also, commercial intent can be represented by long tail keywords or bottom of the funnel keywords such as” accounting software for small business with payroll.”
+Also, commercial intent can be represented by long tail keywords or bottom of the funnel keywords such as “mobile app development company in Chicago.”

 Transactional intent is when someone is ready to buy.
 One of the keywords that typically shows this intent is “buy”.
 You could also have the term “deal” or “discount”.